alphastrata/shadplay/bevy-shaders-cheatsheet.md

 > [_how I came about this knowledge_](https://github.com/bevyengine/naga_oil/issues/60#issuecomment-1748414091)

 A few things to note on imports:

 1. There are multiple syntaxes supported (I do not know for how long this will stay the case)
-2. The 'new' way, will throw _`false`_ errors in `wgsl-analyzer`, which if you're not already using--YOU SHOULD BE!
+1. The 'new' way, will throw _`false`_ errors in `wgsl-analyzer`, which if you're not already using--YOU SHOULD BE!

 ### Example importing:

 - In the shader code YOU ARE WRITING:

 > source file: `src/shader_utils/common.wgsl`

 ```rust
 #import shadplay::shader_utils::common NEG_HALF_PI, shaderToyDefault, rotate2D
 ```

 NOTE: this shader source (i.e the `.wgsl` code you are wanting to be importable), MUST live inside your crate, it cannot live above the `src` directory your `main.rs`/`lib.rs` etc live in.

 - In the shader code that is your library ( the stuff you want to define, and import into the above)

 ```rust
 #define_import_path shadplay::shader_utils::common
 ```

-_it appears, that you can basically name these whatever you like, the convention observed in the bevy engine's codebase is what I've done above.-
+\_it appears, that you can basically name these whatever you like, the convention observed in the bevy engine's codebase is what I've done above.-

 The other way:

 - Say the `common.wgsl` was alongside your shader, in the shadplay repo that may look like this:

 ```shell
 /shaders
 ├──/common.wgsl      <<< YOUR LIBRARY
 ├──/myshader.wgsl    <<< THAT YOU WANT TO IMPORT HERE
 ├──/myshader_2d.wgsl <<< THAT YOU WANT TO IMPORT HERE
 ```

 The asset-path syntax can be used:

 - In the shader code YOU ARE WRITING:

 > source file: `src/shader_utils/common.wgsl`

 ```rust
 import it using asset-path syntax: #import "shaders/common.wgsl"
 ```

 - You don't need to do the `#define` shinnenagans in the `common.wgsl`.

 - one _may_ prefer this style if you have the `assets/shaders/*.wgsl` layout in your project.

+## Some very useful imports from bevy:

+Famous mathematical constants are used prolifically in shaders (at least on shadertoy), there are many in the [`bevy_pbr::utils`](https://github.com/bevyengine/bevy/blob/8b888871520fa9b150a91609087a1d1659775d72/crates/bevy_pbr/src/render/utils.wgsl#L4) module, and there are even more in the [`shadplay::common::common`](src/shader_utils/common.wgsl), you can see examples of these throughout the shaders in `assets/shaders`.